thisshehab/encryption-assignment/README.md

 # Simple Encryption tool for biggners.
-## you can use this tool to impelement basic encryption methodolgies, It was developed for assignemnt for encryption subject
+## you can use this tool to impelement basic encryption methodolgies, It was developed for assignemnt for encryption subject.